 4. Attend a Great Start Orientation Session.
 Great Start Orientation Sessions provide new CCA families a comprehensive overview of parent, student and staff responsibilities.
 You will receive a laptop and learning management system login info at this session.

 Here are some of the most commonly asked questions we get about enrolling in our cyber school.

 What makes CCA different?

-CCA is a family service organization with an expertise in education.
-Families partner with CCA to meet their child's unique needs.
+CCA is a family service organization with expertise in education.
+Families partner with CCA to meet their children's unique needs.
 CCA works with parents to develop a personalized plan that meets those needs based on a conversation with the whole family.

 Can I enroll more than one student at CCA?

 Yes, enrollment is open to any student in your household in grades K-12.
 Enrollment is open to all Pennsylvania residents.